Nature and Religion

 Mary and the Fatherless Birth of Jesus (pbuh) According to the Qur’an

-Mary was the daughter of Imran (The Qur’an 66:12), sister of Aaron (pbuh) (The Qur’an 19:28), and the mother of Jesus (pbuh) (The Qur’an 23:50).
+Mary was the daughter of Imran (The Qur’an 66:12), a kinswoman of Aaron since Mary was named after his sister (pbuh) (The Qur’an 19:28), and the mother of Jesus (pbuh) (The Qur’an 23:50).
 Her mother Anna bore her as a baby girl and God, our Master, brought her up like a beautiful plant (The Qur’an 3:36-37).
 According to the Qur’an, the tidings of Jesus’s birth was given to Mary although she was a virgin:

 قَالَتْ رَبِّ أَنَّى يَكُونُ لِي وَلَدٌ وَلَمْ يَمْسَسْنِي بَشَرٌ قَالَ كَذَلِكِ اللّهُ يَخْلُقُ مَا يَشَاء إِذَا قَضَى أَمْرًا فَإِنَّمَا يَقُولُ لَهُ كُن فَيَكُونُ